CS2510/Fall2025.Topics/README.md

 - Camera.main
 - Centering a camera
 - Moving a camera
-  - Lerping a camera
-- Scaling a camera

 ## 👩‍💻Code Together:
 - Add a camera game object to a game